arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 2) __Affirmation conceived of as acceptance, as affirmation of that which is, as truthfulness of the true or positivity of the real, is a false affirmation.__ It is the yes of the ass.
 The ass does not know how to say no because he says yes to everything which is no. The ass or the camel is the opposite of the lion; in the lion negation becomes a power of affirming, but in them affirmation remains at the service of the negative, a simple power of denying.
 3) __This false conception of affirmation is still a way of preserving man.__ As long as being is a burden the reactive man is there to carry it.

+## The world is neither true nor real but living

 p184

 __*The world is neither true nor real but living*__.
 And the living world is will to power, __will to falsehood__, which is actualised in many different powers.

 __To actualise the will to falsehood__ under any power whatever, to actualise the will to power under any quality whatever, __is always to evaluate__.
 To live is to evaluate. __There is no truth of the world as it is thought, no reality of the sensible world, all is evaluation, even and above all the sensible and the real.__